greggman/HappyFunTimes/docs/network.md

 <div style="text-align: center;"><img src="images/osx-macaddress.png" width="50% height="50%" /></div>

-On Windows you can look up your Mac address by opening a command prompt and typing `getmac`
+On Windows you can look up your Mac address by opening a command prompt and typing `getmac`.
+You want the mac address for wired/ethernet networking.

-Type that number into the aiport extreme settings and "MAC address" (yes the numbers in these picutres don't match.
+Type that number into the aiport extreme settings for "MAC address" (yes the numbers in these picutres don't match.
 For you they should match).
 In description put whatever you want to remember that's your machine.
 Select "Mac Address" for "Reserve Address By".